Published and Forthcoming Articles

 - Delegation and Political Turnover (The Journal of Theoretical Politics – 2020) (Link)

-- Delegation to an Overconfident Expert (with Scott Ashworth) (Revise and Resubmit at the Journal of Politics)
+- Delegation to an Overconfident Expert (with Scott Ashworth) (The Journal of Politics – 2019) (Link)

 - Case Selection and Supreme Court Pivots (with Gleason Judd) (Revise and Resubmit – Political Science Research and Methods) (Link)

 Abstract: How does the Rule of Four affect Supreme Court decisions?
 We show two effects of changing a “hearing pivot” justice who is decisive for case selection.
 First, a court with more extreme hearing pivots will hear a larger set of cases.
 For example, as the conservative hearing pivot becomes more extreme, the court hears a broader range of cases with liberal status quo precedents.
 Second, more extreme hearing pivots shrink dispositional majorities and lead to more polarized rulings.
 If the median justice becomes more extreme without changing the hearing pivots, then rulings are more extreme.
 The effect on the range of cases heard, however, is smaller than from changes in hearing pivots.
 Finally, we show that case selection can also depend on non-median, non-hearing-pivot justices.
 If an extreme justice is replaced with someone even more extreme, the gridlock interval can expand because final rulings shift away from the hearing pivot, thus making status quo precedents more appealing.

 - Bureaucrats under Populism (with Massimo Morelli) (Under Review) CEPR Discussion Paper 14499 (Ungated Link)